mobify/mobifyjs/www/v2/docs/index.md

 ## What is Mobify.js?

-Mobify.js is an open source library for improving responsive sites by providing responsive images, JS/CSS optimization, Adaptive Templating and more.
+Mobify.js is an library for improving responsive sites by providing responsive images, JS/CSS optimization, Adaptive Templating and more.
 Mobify.js also provides a "Capturing" API for manipulating the DOM before any resources have